Rules & Regulations

 - Boys up to 12 and under can play on girl’s teams in Select and Combined tournaments in their own age divisions (a 12 and under boy can play on a 12 and under girls Select level team).
 Boys teams 12 and younger can play in Select and Combined girl’s tournaments in their own age group.

-- Boys 13 and 14 and under can play on a girl’s team, but have to play up one age division.
-A 14 and under age boy, can play on a 15 Select girl’s team.
-Boy’s teams 13 and 14 and under are eligible to play in girl’s Select tournaments, but have to play up one age division.
+- Boys 13 and 14 and under can play on a girl’s team, but have to play up one or more age divisions.
+For example: a 14 and under age boy, can play on a 15 Select girl’s team.
+Male players cannot compete in girls Premier division tournaments or be rostered on Premier level teams.
+Boy’s teams 13 and 14 and under are eligible to play in girl’s Select or Combined tournaments, but have to play up one or more age divisions.

 - Boys teams 15 and over, or individual male player that no longer qualify for the 14 and under age group cannot participate in girl’s competition.